Running a Qiskit Function as a function

 Running the QiskitFunction

-After deploying the QiskitFunction, we can see our function in a list of availiable functions.
+After deploying the QiskitFunction, we can he function by its title:

 [4]: